 But under this liberal surface, a very different picture gradually emerged.

 Contrary to their message, the poly community does not even have the slightest insight in how to enter and maintain a loving romantic relationship with more than one person at the same time.
 Worse still, the most widespread ideas and beliefs are destructive strategies: When people try them in everyday life, they do not add strength to their romantic relationship(s), but accelerate a separation instead, regardless if there are two, three or more romantically involved individuals.
-I have termed these distinct beliefs heart farts, which make up the polyology, a portmanteau of poly and ideology.
+I have termed these distinct beliefs heart farts, which make up the poly ideology.

 In addition, the community itself fosters highly problematic group dynamics: